quadrama/gerdracor-coref/README.md

 ## Organization

 The annotations are sorted into folders according to the different output formats.
 Parallel annotations by different annotators are organized into branches in the git tree.
-The main annotations are located in the `gold` branch.
+(ToDo) The main annotations are located in the `gold` branch.
 Partial annotations are sorted under the main folder in a subfolder called `part`.

 ### Folder structure